How Different Kinds of Cars Affect Your Car Insurance Rates

-There are a lot of factors that impact the price of your car insurance rates.
+There are a lot of factors that impact your car insurance rates.
 From your location to your driving history, auto insurance companies look at a multitude of information to come up with premiums that are accurate and fair.

-Any car that is routinely used for more than just basic transportation needs will likely carry a slightly higher insurance tag.
+Any car that is routinely used for more than just basic transportation will likely carry a slightly higher insurance tag.
 In other words, a $20,000 convertible will probably cost a bit more to insure than a sedan or SUV of the same price.

-Not surprisingly, these vehicles tend to carry higher insurance premiums, as auto insurance companies have to make up for the fact that the car is more likely to end up needing repairs or replacement somewhere down the road.
+Not surprisingly, these vehicles tend to carry higher insurance premiums, as auto insurance companies have to make up for the fact that the car is more likely to end up needing repairs or a replacement somewhere down the road.